 Two girls and a young woman have donated 75cm of their hair to a charity that creates wigs for children suffering from cancer.

-Ella Sutton, 11, Kristie Kear, 13 and Hannah Sutton, 21, all of whom are from Horsham, sacrificed their locks at Infinity Salon in Horsham last Thursday (April 17).
+Ella Sutton, 11, Kristie Kear, 13 and Hannah Sutton, 21, all of whom are from Horsham, sacrificed their locks at Identity Hair Salon in Horsham on Thursday (April 17).

 Their hair will go to the Little Princess Trust, a charity that creates real-hair wigs for cancer sufferers.

 Speaking before the haircut, Ella said: “I’m fairly nervous but excited to get it done.”

 Her mother Sarah said: “I’m incredibly proud, they’ve been unbelievably brave.
 To raise so much is absolutely fantastic.”